Contextual Inverse Optimization: Offline and Online Learning: Introduction

 These results provide new achievability results for both the offline and the online setting, but also novel algorithmic ideas to account for the special nature of the feedback associated with optimal actions.
 We also hope that some of these ideas can be useful in tackling more general versions of the problem, such as problems with noise in the feedback.

 \textbf{Structure of the paper.} Next, we position our paper in the broad literature.
 We formulate the problem in \Cref{sec:pb-form}.
 We analyze the offline setting in \Cref{sec:one-period} and the online setting in Sections \ref{sec:circumcenter_policy} and \ref{sec:algo_design_general}.
+In Section \ref{sec:numerics}, we conduct illustrative numerical experiments.
 In Section \ref{sec:conclusion}, we discuss open questions and possible extensions.
 We discuss connections to other models in the literature in Appendix \ref{sec:appl} and present the proofs of the results in the paper in Appendix \ref{app:proofs}.